Padmanabhaswamy Temple: History

 Mukilan, a Muslim marauder, invaded vast chunks of Venad in 1680 AD.
 He destroyed Budhapuram Bhaktadasa Perumal Temple owned by Neythasseri Potti.
-Mukilan had plans to plunder the vaults of Sree Padmanabhaswamy Temple and destroy it.
+Mukilan intended to plunder Padmanabhaswamy Temple and destroy it.
 But he was dissuaded from doing so by local Muslims loyal to the royals of Venad.
-Padmanabhan Thampi, arch rival of Anizhom Thirunal Marthanda Varma, marched to Thiruvananthapuram with his forces and tried to loot the vaults of the Temple.
+Padmanabhan Thampi, arch rival of Anizham Thirunal Marthanda Varma, marched to Thiruvananthapuram with his forces and tried to loot the Temple.
 Thampi stayed at Sri Varaham and sent his mercenaries to Sree Padmanabhaswamy Temple.
 It is said that divine serpents materialised in hundreds and scared away Thampi's men.
-Emboldened by this heavenly intervention, Pallichal Pillai and local people opposed Padmanabhan Thampi and ensured that the mercenaries did not proceed with the misadventure.
+Emboldened by this divine intervention, Pallichal Pillai and local people opposed Padmanabhan Thampi, and ensured that the mercenaries did not proceed with the misdeed.